MrEliotA/prometheus-policy-autoscaler/README.md

 Extending to Other Workloads

-The controller is generic and can autoscale any Kubernetes Deployment.

-To adapt it:

-Expose Prometheus metrics from your application
+Instrument your service with Prometheus metrics

-Create a new PrometheusAutoscaler CR pointing to your Deployment
+Create a new PrometheusAutoscaler

-Define PromQL queries and thresholds
+Define PromQL expressions

-Tune behavior settings
+Configure thresholds and behavior

-Inspect decisions with:
+Inspect decisions:

 kubectl describe prometheusautoscaler <name>

 Next Steps

-Possible future improvements:

-More advanced aggregation logic
+More aggregation strategies

-Per-metric gating (e.g., limit scale-up when MySQL is overloaded)
+Per-metric gating logic

-Optional integration with KEDA
+Possible integration with KEDA

-Additional test coverage for policy engine
+Additional test suites

-Demo stacks for non-Laravel workloads
+Demo stacks for other ecosystems